superfly/fly-ruby/README.md

 ## Speed up apps using region-local database replicas

-Fly's cross-region private networking makes it easy to run database replicas [alongside your app instances in multiple regions](https://fly.io/docs/getting-started/multi-region-databases/).
-These replicas can be used for faster reads, leading to faster application performance.
+Fly's [cross-region private networking](https://fly.io/docs/reference/privatenetwork/) makes it easy to run database replicas [alongside your app instances in multiple regions](https://fly.io/docs/getting-started/multi-region-databases/).
+These replicas can be used for faster reads and application performance.

 Writes, however, will be slow if performed across regions.
 Fly allows web apps to specify that a request be *replayed*, at the routing layer, in another region.